-In lieu of a press conference announcing the kickoff for Wave #2, the EUDL Coalition co-hosted a Fake ID and Controlled Party Dispersal Training for law enforcement officers.
+In lieu of a kick-off press conference for Wave # 2, the EUDL Coalition co-hosted a Fake ID and Controlled Party Dispersal Training for law enforcement officers.
 The training was co-hosted with Furman University, where the training was held.
-Media outlets sent reporters and camera operators to the party dispersal module of the training.
+Media outlets sent reporters to the party dispersal module of the training.
 This gave an opportunity for the Coalition to offer information about end-of-school and summer activities that students attend that might include alcohol and underage drinking.
-Since law enforcement officers attended the training and participated in the mock party dispersal, it showed that law enforcement was interested in making the community safer by preventing alcohol access for youth.
+Law enforcement officers attended the training and participated in the mock party dispersal, so it showed that law enforcement officers were interested in making the community safer by preventing alcohol access for youth.
 In addition, it emphasized the consequences for teenagers and young adults less than 21 years old participating in underage drinking parties.

 State Senator Phillip Shoopman sponsored Senate Resolution 1584_recognizing the local work of the Greenville EUDL Coalition, and the South Carolina Senate adopted it on June 6, 2012.
 Coalition members were invited to the South Carolina State House to be recognized during the reading of the Resolution.
 The Resolution highlighted the continued work of preventing underage drinking in Greenville County in general and pointed out that Greenville County had been selected as one of the four demonstration sites selected in the United States to work on HVE and investigation of alcohol sources.
-It should be noted that one key coalition member, Linda Leslie, had been working with a state senator from Greenville County on underage drinking laws for a number of years and he learned of the Greenville EUDL Coalition efforts through Ms. Leslie.
-She is one of but a couple coalition members that represent the at-large Greenville County community and not a public, private, or non-profit organization.
+One key coalition member, Linda L. Cousins, had been working with the Greenville County state senator on underage drinking laws for a number of years and he learned of the Greenville EUDL Coalition efforts through Ms. Cousins.
+She is one of the coalition members that represent the at-large Greenville County community and not a public, private, or non-profit organization.
 The Senate Resolution was formally presented to the Greenville EUDL Coalition in September 2012.
 It was included in the press release announcing the beginning of Enforcement Wave # 4 in October 2012.

 Two media activities should be highlighted not just because of "hits" during one particular enforcement wave but because they were ongoing throughout the campaign and were considered innovative to draw more media attention about the community efforts.
 One, the traditional idea of "Letters to the Editor" was extended in the online environment.
-Linda Leslie submitted letters and op-ed pieces for each enforcement wave.
+Linda Cousins submitted letters and op-ed pieces for each enforcement wave.
 These works were uploaded to social media for additional coverage.
-Two, media outlets were offered media "ride-alongs" for every enforcement activity.
+Two, media outlets were offered media "ridealongs" for every enforcement activity.
 It was noted that even if a particular media outlet did not announce the beginning of the enforcement wave, its staff participated in a ride-along at some point during the two-week enforcement wave.
-At the media ride-along, law enforcement officers were sure to tie the enforcement activity to the prior media release, especially because each media release tied the enforcement activity and enforcement wave to the overall campaign project.
+At the media ridealong, law enforcement officers were sure to tie the enforcement activity to the prior media release, especially because each media release tied the enforcement activity and enforcement wave to the overall campaign project.